rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 namespaces that aren't listed.
 You can define additional prefixes by adding a ``namespaces`` key to the mapping policy.
 In XPath, it's the namespace URI that uniquely identifies an element.
-The prefix is simply short hand for this URI.
+The prefix is simply shorthand for this URI.
 The following example replaces the ``saml2p`` prefix with ``foo``.
 Because the namespace URI bound to element is the same as in the preceding example, the two mapping policies produce the exact same result.